-Health Security (formerly Biosecurity and Bioterrorism) is a peer-reviewed journal providing research and essential guidance for the protection of people’s health after epidemics or disasters and for ensuring that communities are resilient to major challenges.
+Health Security is a peer-reviewed journal providing research and essential guidance for the protection of people’s health before and after epidemics or disasters and for ensuring that communities are resilient to major challenges.
 The Journal explores the issues posed by disease outbreaks and epidemics; natural disasters; biological, chemical, and nuclear accidents or deliberate threats; foodborne outbreaks; and other health emergencies.
 It offers important insight into how to develop the systems needed to meet these challenges.
 Taking an interdisciplinary approach, Health Security covers research, innovations, methods, challenges, and ethical and legal dilemmas facing scientific, military, and health organizations.
 The Journal is a key resource for practitioners in these fields, policymakers, scientific experts, and government officials.

 Health Security coverage includes:

 - Scientific, medical, and policy advancements that might help prevent or respond to epidemics

 - Future directions and innovations in public health that improve response to major health events

 - Guidance for healthcare organizations planning to cope with mass casualty crises

 - Initiatives or concepts intended to reduce agricultural vulnerabilities

 - Military and intelligence roles and contributions to biodefense strategy and response